 During the first six months, pupils will be allocated to a single Pupil Supervisor.
 We have a system that allows either the pupil or the Pupil Supervisor to ask for a transfer at any time during the first month of the pupillage with no questions asked.
 We accept that sometimes people just do not get on.
 It happens very rarely but it is right to have a system that acknowledges this and can deal with it swiftly and fairly.

-At the commencement of pupillage, all pupils will receive a comprehensive written guide to pupillage at Furnival Chambers.
-As well as welcoming the pupil, it sets out guidance and material in advance of the pupil’s arrival in Chambers to help them get the most out of pupillage with us.
-The document provides the pupil with ground rules.
-In addition, during the first week in Chambers, we arrange a meeting for all pupils with our Head of Pupillage Committee and the Secretaries to the Pupillage Committee, together with fellow pupils, to answer any further queries and to ensure that pupillage has begun smoothly.
+At the commencement of pupillage, we arrange a meeting for all pupils with our Head of Pupillage Committee and the Secretaries to the Pupillage Committee, together with fellow pupils, to answer any further queries and to ensure that pupillage has begun smoothly.

 Chambers runs a scheme whereby each new pupil is allocated a junior member of Chambers to be their “godparent”.
 This is intended to work in parallel with the traditional system of Pupil Supervisors and is not intended to subvert the authority or wishes of the Pupil Supervisor.
 Instead, a pupil’s godparent is deliberately selected as a junior member of Chambers much nearer to their own call, whom they may wish to approach with queries about life in Chambers and at the Bar as a whole, or to discuss (if they wish in confidence) a particular problem that they may have (whether with the administration of pupillage or otherwise) and that they do not feel able to raise initially with their Pupil Supervisor.
 Should the pupil so wish, their godparent will deal with any difficulties that they have or bring them to the attention of the appropriate Chambers forum and/or act as advocate on their behalf in any grievance procedure.
 The use that the pupil chooses to make of our godparent scheme is entirely a matter for him or her.
 However, we have found that this is an excellent and informal way to keep an eye on any matters and deal with them before they become real problems.

 Second six month pupils will be allocated to a (different) single Pupil Supervisor for the duration of the second six month period whom they will shadow and assist.
 Pupils will also attend Court in their own right.
-Pupils are moved to different rooms so they get to know as wide a range of members of Chambers as possible.
+Pupils are encouraged to shadow other members to ensure they are able to see a balance of prosecution and defence work.
 The association between pupil and Pupil Supervisor is necessarily less strong during the second six months as the pupils are in court on their own account every day.
 But the Pupil Supervisors keep a close eye on the work their pupils are doing, especially during the first few weeks.